The following provides some useful information for faculty members.

 Canvas sites are not created automatically.
 Canvas sites are created when the instructors request them.
 You can request a site ahead of time -- often almost a semester ahead of time, if you wish.

-In general, the easiest and most convenient way to request a Canvas site is to use our online form.
+In general, the easiest and most convenient way to request a Canvas site is to this link.

 This form allows you to select from several options, and gives you the opportunity to select materials from a previous site to be copied automatically into your requested site.